-Commercial real estate lending to customers for the purpose of property investment at 31 December 2012 represented 3.05% (2011: 4.08%) of total gross loans and advances to customers.
-In 2012, credit quality across this sector showed some deterioration from 2011 and there remains risk of stress in certain markets.
+Commercial real estate lending to customers for the purpose of property investment at 31 December 2013 represented 2.12% (2012: 3.05%) of total gross loans and advances to customers.
+In 2013 there remained a risk of stress in certain markets.
 Accordingly, across the group's portfolios, credit risk is mitigated by long-standing and conservative policies on asset origination which focus on relationships with long-term customers and limited initial leverage.
 HSBC Group Risk, in conjunction with major subsidiaries, designates real estate as a Controlled Sector and, accordingly, implements enhanced exposure approval, monitoring and reporting procedures.
 For example, the group monitors risk appetite limits for the sector at regional level to detect and prevent higher risk concentrations.